nerves-project/nerves/guides/introduction/getting-started.md

 ssh nerves.local
 ```

-Be patient though, as it can take some time at first boot.
-You can run `ping nerves.local` to know when your pi is up and running.
-If for some reason you can't reach `nerves.local` but you see a nertwork interface with an IP address lokking like `172.31.XXX.XX`, it means your computer was assigned an IP address from the Pi, and you should be able to access it with `ssh 172.31.XXX.X5` instead.
+Be patient though, as it can take 30 seconds or more at first boot.
+You can run `ping nerves.local` to know when your Pi is up and running.

-Beautifull isn't it?
 The way nerves does that is by copying your ssh public keys in the firmware and setting all up with [Vintage Net Direct](https://github.com/nerves-networking/vintage_net_direct), one of the supported [Vintage Net](https://github.com/nerves-networking/vintage_net) configurations.

->__Note__
->
+> #### SSH public keys {: .info}
->Since Nerves copies your SSH public keys in the firmware image, make sure you use the same computer to
-> create the firmware and to connect to the device.
+> Since Nerves copies your SSH public keys in the firmware image, make sure you use the same computer to create the firmware and to connect to the device.
 Otherwise, you will be met with a login prompt.

+> #### I can't reach nerves.local {: .warning}
+> If for some reason you can't reach nerves.local, check your operating system's network settings.
+You should see a network interface with an IP address starting with `172.31.`.
+Check the details of that interface and in the `DHCP` settings, check for the `gateway` IP address, this is your target's IP and you can `ssh` to that IP instead of `nerves.local`.

 If you are using an HDMI capable Pi and USB is really not working for you, try to connect it to a screen or a TV and see if it displays the [IEX prompt](#using-iex).